AleenaCodes/SusTechNotes2018/README.md

-# Internet Economics and Financial Technology 2018
+# Sustainability, Technology and Business 2018

 ## Intro